 There are two Floriders on the Harmony of the Seas ship and on sea days they have one side sectioned off to allow guests to try surfing vs. the regular boogie boarding that is traditionally offered.
 Make sure to head up early though because this popular activity attracts a crowd.

-Tip #5- Ride the Ultimate Abyss at Night for a Shorter Wait + Cooler Slide Experience
+Tip #5- Harmony of the the Seas Slide – Ride the Ultimate Abyss at Night for a Shorter Wait + Cooler Slide Experience

 I think most people assume the Ultimate Abyss is pitch black and scary to ride at night, at least one would assume because the wait time drops dramatically after the sun goes down.
-But, that is good news for you because the slides actually have really cool lights inside of them and nighttime is my absolute favorite time to ride them.
+But, that is good news for you because this Harmony of the Seas slide actually has really cool lights inside of them and nighttime is my absolute favorite time to ride them.
 So, better experience + shorter wait = big win for you!

 Tip #6- Johnny Rockets serves Made to Order Omelet in the A.M. and there is NO Surcharge!